 3. Sysco (SYY)

 Sysco (SYY) has a dividend yield of 2.1%.
-Sysco is a company which specializes in restaurant supplies, and it should come as no surprise that the effects of the pandemic on Sysco were drastically different to the effects on Clorox.
+The company specializes in restaurant supplies, and it should come as no surprise that the effects of the pandemic on Sysco were drastically different to the effects on Clorox.

 The entirety of the restaurant industry suffered greatly in 2020, with many restaurants going out of business.
 As a result, Sysco’s stock did fall quite a bit and was down by more than half at the market bottom.
 But as we mentioned previously, the pandemic is seemingly subsiding.